 Tips and Advice from a Malpractice Attorney

-The Patient Health Quality Council is not a legal advice organization and the information below is not legal advice.
+The information below is not legal advice.
 For some people, filing a lawsuit is important.
 They may have tried everything else and have not felt their side has been fairly heard.
-Below are suggestions on how to prepare a case and the steps involved in a lawsuits.
+Below are suggestions about steps to take before considering a lawsuit, and, if those steps are not successful, information about how to prepare a legal case.